Effective from 01 May 2020 until further notice.

 Trainees will continue to complete the standard forms available from the Health Education and Improvement Wales (HEIW) website.
 The Trainee Progression Team (TPG) will respond within five days to accept the appeal and commence arrangements.
 The most recent gold guide suggests a maximum of 30 working days for completion although it is anticipated that some delays are likely given the impact of the Covid-19 outbreak.
 Standard outcome letters issued to trainees from HEIW will now include information on the new temporary arrangements.
 This guidance note will also be placed on the HEIW external webpages for general access.

 All Reviews will be completed virtually by the original panel members.
 It will be the responsibility of the awarding ARCP panel Chair to ensure that the other panel members provide the Chair with comments and responses to the issues raised by the trainee.
-The panel Chair will complete the review remotely with support and advice from the TPG manager.
-The TPG manager will complete the internal forms and with the panel Chair issue a decision letter to the trainee.
+The panel Chair will complete the review remotely with support and advice from the TPG Officer.
+The TPG Officer will complete the internal forms and with the panel Chair issue a decision letter to the trainee.

 The relevant individuals in HEIW will receive a copy of the decision letter as is standard practice and update the necessary records.
 If the trainee does not accept the decision following completion of the review, they are entitled to request a further investigation known as an independent hearing (stage two in the Gold Guide) for relevant outcomes.